 It is also expensive to create a subsidiary.
 You will need between $3,000 and $10,000 to form a company as a foreigner.
 You’ll also pay around BRL 800 each month to keep your subsidiary operating.

-With this in mind, it is often helpful to work with a Brazil subsidiary outsourcing company.
+With this in mind, it is often helpful to work with a global PEO.
 Working with a global PEO such as Globalization Partners takes away the stress and time commitment of setting up a subsidiary in Brazil.
-We do everything from hiring employees on your behalf to acting as the employer of record.
+We do everything from hiring employees on your behalf to acting as the Brazil employer of record.

 We take the burden of compliance off your shoulders and put it on ours.
 Contact us today to learn more about our Brazil subsidiary outsourcing services.